 Yes, but it’s complicated.
 Estimates put Florida’s potential tax haul in the first year of legalization of sports betting at around $500 million.
 But Florida’s governor, Republican Ron DeSantis, has been tepid at best regarding gambling, scuttling a cursory agreement between the state and Seminoles in 2020.

 The Seminole Tribe generates around $2.5 billion in revenue each year, largely from its Florida casinos and therefore is not hurting financially because of its hold on Class III gaming.
 It’s not under pressure to enter a deal it doesn’t love.
 Three interconnected sports betting bills were proposed for the 2021 legislative session, which began on March 2.
 Realistically, 2023 or beyond feels like the earliest Florida sports fans will get to place bets on their favorite teams.
 And that’s with quick compromise the state’s numerous stakeholders haven’t exhibited before.

 Not only does the Legislature have to pass the necessary laws, but there may need to be another ballot measure.
-A little-discussed aspect that hinders movement in Florida is the incredibly short term of the state legislative session: 60 days.
-That leaves little time for working through nuances legislation such as sports betting would require in Florida.
+This has yet to be settled.
+A little-discussed aspect that hindered movement in Florida is the incredibly short term of the state legislative session: 60 days.
+That left little time for working through nuances legislation such as sports betting required in Florida.